xStarbound/xStarbound/doc/lua/world.md

 #### `EntityId` world.objectAt(`Vec2I` tilePosition)

-Returns the entity id of any object occupying the specified tile position, or `nil` if the position is not occupied by an object.
+Returns the entity ID of any object occupying the specified tile position, or `nil` if the position is not occupied by an object.

 ---

 #### `bool` world.entityExists(`EntityId` entityId)

-Returns `true` if an entity with the specified id exists in the world and `false` otherwise.
+Returns `true` if an entity with the specified ID exists in the world and `false` otherwise.

 ---